 3. What does it mean to address environmental conflict as political ontology?

-Addressing environmental conflict as political ontology means to make the different ontology “other”. (p.19) Indigenous people have their own rationality as culture and it is reasonable politics for them, but the rationality from the point of the modern ontology is based on scientific epistemological knowledge and makes a clear border between nature and culture.
-Environmental conflict is caused by ontological multiplicity, but more importantly, people (government or state) use the modern ontology to their own benefits by using scientific knowledge, because spirits, ancestors or kinship are totally alien ideologies.
+Addressing environmental conflict as political ontology means to identify an conflict as a difference of ontology, what people consider to exist”. (p.19) Indigenous people have their own rationality and systems of knowing and it is reasonable politics for them, but the rationality from the point of the (Euro) modern ontology is based on western scientific epistemological knowledge and makes a clear border between nature and culture.
+Yes.
+‘Environmental’ conflict is caused by ontological multiplicity and clashes, but more importantly, people (government or state) use the modern ontology to their own benefits by using scientific knowledge, because spirits, ancestors or kinship are totally alien s.

-How does this facilitate a pluriverse (a world of many worlds) rather than a universe?
+How does this [the political ontological approach] facilitate a pluriverse (a world of many worlds) rather than a universe?

-The entanglement of each ontology, constitutes, the grounding for the political o ntology project facilitate a pluriverse.
-There are multiple ontologies, thus there are multiple interpretations and practices such as subjective or disciplinary perspectives.
+The entanglement of each ontology, constitutes the grounding for the political o ntology project facilitate a pluriverse.
+There are multiple ontologies, thus there are multiple interpretations and practices such as indigenous or disciplinary scientifiic perspectives.
 Those ontological multiplicity makes conflicts because each ontological approach has a different configuration of a reality.
-Therefore, there is not such a clue that solves those issues with h different ontological approaches.
+Yes, but there also possibilities of encounter (p.
+25); therefore it’s important that one ontology is not completely denied (as it would be in the universe) Therefore, there is not such a clue that solves those issues with the different ontological approaches.

 Reference